 The social dynamics and family dynamics tracks can be applied toward understanding many issues.
 Whether as a paid employee, a volunteer or a citizen activist, the sociological perspective is valued in business, health, social service, criminal justice, law, media, education and government sectors of society.

-Departmental policy for all bachelor of science programs within Sociology: A grade of “C” or higher is required in all major, minor, and cognate courses.
+Departmental policy for all behavioral science majors: A grade of "C" or higher is required in all major and cognate courses.

 Licensure for Teachers